d-ries/linux-essentials/05_filecontents/99_assignments.md

 m.
 Use two times a shortcut (ctrl+...) to save and quit nano

 ## Task 16
-Use the _head_ command to print eveything in the _/etc/passwd_ file, without knowing the amount of lines in the file.
+Use the _head_ command to print everything in the _/etc/passwd_ file, without knowing the amount of lines in the file.
+You will have to search the manpage for a solution.
 Now try this with the _tail_ command.

 ## Task 17
-We can use cat to print the contents of multiple files underneath eachother, but it is not very clear what comes from what files.
+We can use cat to print the contents of multiple files underneath eachother, but it is hard to figure out which part comes from which file.
 For example check:
 ```bash
 student@linux-ess:~$ cat mytextfile myechotextfile